 Methods of Delivery

 This course is very interactive and is designed to give delegates a good overview of the key issues on the agenda.
 The trainer will employ a mix of group work, case studies, and visual presentation throughout the day.

 - Training Considerations

 - Related Courses

-This course is relevant to anybody in the voluntary sector who works with people who have been diagnosed with a personality disorder, or for people who themselves have this condition.
-The course is suitable for both frontline staff and managers.
+This course is relevant to anybody who works with people who have been diagnosed with a personality disorder and is suitable for both frontline staff and managers.